emaphp/magento2-module-vuewidget/README.md

 var config = {
   map: {
     '*': {
-      'MyVueWidget': 'Vue_Widget/js/components/MyVueWidget
+      'VueCounter': 'Vue_Widget/js/components/VueCounter'
     }
   }
 };
 ```

 Now, login as admin and repeat the steps described in the *Quick Start* guide.
-When reaching the *Widget Options* section, simply enter *MyVueWidget* on the *Component* field.
+When reaching the *Widget Options* section, simply enter *VueCounter* on the *Component* field.
 Clear cache and reload the page.

 ### Vue blocks